 “Of course, death can be postponed, but usually by the visitation of death upon others.
 It cannot be transcended, not by mortals.
 Its inevitability should not be denied, but rather embraced and endured.”

 We have adapted well to our environment of death, to the point that many now advocate embracing it.
-For such persons, death is no longer considered merely inevitable, but also good and more: they disapprove of or even ridicule those who consider death to be evil.
+For such persons, death is no longer considered merely inevitable.
+It’s also good and more: they disapprove of or even ridicule those who consider death to be evil.
 The disciples of death solemnly preach suicide and overlook the irony of their preaching.

 We should take on the name of life, with an unshakeable will to overcome death and hell.
 As we long for our messiah, we should learn to become him.
 As we pray for divine grace, we should work toward her birth.
-2 Nephi 9:
+2 Nephi 9 states:

 10 O how great the goodness of our God, who prepareth a way for our escape from the grasp of this awful monster; yea, that monster, death and hell, which I call the death of the body, and also the death of the spirit.

 11 And because of the way of deliverance of our God, the Holy One of Israel, this death, of which I have spoken, which is the temporal, shall deliver up its dead; which death is the grave.

 12 And this death of which I have spoken, which is the spiritual death, shall deliver up its dead; which spiritual death is hell; wherefore, death and hell must deliver up their dead, and hell must deliver up its captive spirits, and the grave must deliver up its captive bodies, and the bodies and the spirits of men will be restored one to the other; and it is by the power of the resurrection of the Holy One of Israel.